Wensomt/Wensomt/readme.md

 - Spell 2 lvl is slower ▼▼▼

 ### Boss
 - One attack of Reimu scaled based on difficulty.
-Now it works like all other boss attacks in the game. *(Shoots less waves of amullets)* ◆▼
+Now it works like all other boss attacks in the game. *(Shoots less waves of amullets)* ◆

 ## Marisa Kirisame
-- Slower charging speed ▼▼
+- Spells shoots less waves of stars ▼▼▼
-- Spells shoots a lot of less waves of stars ▼▼▼
+- Boss attack with green and blue stars angle changed a bit ▲

 ## Sakuya Izayoi
 - Extra attacks have smaller hitbox as knifes should have🐛▼▼▼